-The Medical Information Coder/Biller: Health Information Management Program is a college credit certificate program consisting of 34-35 college credit hours.
+The Medical Coder/Biller: Health Information Management Program is an applied technology diploma program consisting of 37 college credit hours.
 Upon program completion, students will have the technical skills needed to enter the healthcare delivery market as an entry-level medical coder/biller.

 For more information about the program, please review the frequently asked questions at the bottom of this page.

 Medical coders/billers are integral members of the professional healthcare team.
 They are familiar with the anatomy and physiology of the human body and disease processes and are needed nearly every time a healthcare professional treats a patient.

 Typical responsibilities of a medical coder/biller include: